aidanastridge/wideloop/README.md

 # wideloop

-Time series analysis can be messy.
+Time series analysis can be complicated.
 Add to this repository to make it easier!